bholeneha/Election_Analysis/README.md

 ![Election Results As Printed on the Text File](Images/TextFileOutput.PNG)

-The above is the screenshot of the analysis results printed on a text file which can be found here: [Election Results](Analysis/election_results.txt)
+Above is the screenshot of the analysis results written to a text file which can be found here: [Election Results](Analysis/election_results.txt)

 * **Total Votes**

-        There were 369,711 total votes cast in this election.
+        There were 369,711 total votes casted in this election.

 * **County Voter Turnout**